Vishnu1426/PES_Asic_course_7th_sem/README.md

 ```
 spilke -d pk <filename.o>
 ```
- + This will open debugger,  which can be used to do debugging which includes execution of assembly code lines manually
+ + This will open debugger,  which can be used to perform debugging which includes execution of assembly code lines manually
 ```
 : until pc 0 100b0
 ```